WHO WE ARE

 He has volunteered for various multicultural events, university radio, a conference on bisexuality and gender, an eco festival, and of course Squeaky Wheel.
 When asked why he wants to be at Squeaky Wheel, he reportedly said, "I like people, and I love bikes."

-Annette Gilbert, Program Coordinator
+Annette Gilbert, Ride to Thrive Program Coordinator (she/her)

 My name is Annette Gilbert and I am really excited to join the London Cycle Link community as Program Coordinator for Ride to Thrive.